Understanding Writing “Voice” (How I Teach It)

 A writer’s voice is their entire experience of the world, made manifest and put on the page.

-Every book you’ve ever read, every experience you’ve ever had, every song you’ve ever heard, every movie and tv show and play you’ve seen, every person you know, every meal you’ve eaten, every conversation, dream, fantasy, achievement, failure—everything thing that’s ever happened to you has influenced you.
-In some tiny, infinitesimal way, each of those things has shaped you.
+Every book you’ve ever read, every experience you’ve ever had, every song you’ve ever heard, every movie and tv show and play you’ve seen, every person you know, every meal you’ve eaten, every conversation, dream, fantasy, achievement, failure—everything that’s ever happened to you has, in some tiny, infinitesimal way, shaped you.
 Slowly, by degrees.

 And all of those things come together to form your worldview, the lens through which you see all of existence—including and especially the things about which you want to write.

-Your writing voice is your thoughts pushed through that lens; and when you’ve honed it, what you put on paper is like a beam of light: it passes through that lens—through the sum total of your existence.
+Your writing voice is your thoughts pushed through that lens.
+When you’ve honed it, what you put on paper is like a beam of light: it passes through that lens—through the sum total of your existence.
 When you learn to control it, you can create anything from a concentrated point that can burn a hole in a piece of wood to a rainbow splayed across the wall.